shameerkc/angular-material-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Running JSON Fake Server
+We have setup the server command in package.json file.
+Execute the below command:

+`npm run server`